realchh/caribou/benchmarks/gcp_benchmarks/rag_data_ingestion/readme.md

-# RAG Data Ingestion Benchmark
+# RAG Data Ingestion Benchmark (Broken)

 This benchmark is the `Data Ingestion` part of the bigger document chat application
 benchmark: [https://github.com/UBC-CIC/document-chat](https://github.com/UBC-CIC/document-chat) (the original repository's license file is included in this directory)

-This benchmark requires access to the S3 bucket named `caribou-document-embedding-benchmark`, a valid `PostgreSQL` database with its credential saved to `AWS Secret Manager`, two dynamoDB tables by the name of `caribou-document-embedding-benchmark-document` (Partition key: `userid` (String), Sort key: `documentid` (String)) and `caribou-document-embedding-benchmark-memory`
+This benchmark requires access to the Google Cloud Storage bucket named `caribou-document-embedding-benchmark`, a valid `PostgreSQL` database with its credential saved to `AWS Secret Manager`, two dynamoDB tables by the name of `caribou-document-embedding-benchmark-document` (Partition key: `userid` (String), Sort key: `documentid` (String)) and `caribou-document-embedding-benchmark-memory`